deleOO/yt-popularity-predictor/README.md

 .venv\Scripts\activate
 pip install -r requirements.txt
 ```
-To retrain s_model you need access to MySQL db hosted in a cloud instance.
-To do this, please ask MySQL credentials to us.
+To retrain `s_model`, you need access to MySQL db hosted in a cloud instance.
+This needs authentication for you to be able to query information.
+Please, contact us for credentials.
 Once obtained, run the following scripts in the order indicated:
 ```
 python data_enrichment_new_videos.py